jolegrand10/decofig/ReadMe.md

 An example of usage of the Decorator design pattern with geometrical figures in Python.

-It uses the turtle library to draw the figures.
+It uses the turtle library to draw the geormetrical figures.

 ## Abstract figure
 The abstract figure is defined in figure.py by the class `Figure`.
 Its attributes are a list of points and a dict of properties.